Solar-network/docs/docs/desktop-wallet/user-guides/ledger.md

 ## Introduction

 This guide will help you get started in using your Ledger hardware wallet with the Solar Desktop Wallet software.
 Your Ledger device uses an offline, or cold storage, method of generating private keys, making it among the most secure ways to store cryptoassets, including Solar (SXP).
-It enables you to sign transactions securely, so you can send SXP or vote for your favorite delegates without the need to enter your mnemonic recovery passphrase.
+It enables you to sign transactions securely, so you can send SXP or vote for your favourite delegates without the need to enter your mnemonic recovery passphrase.

 This guide covers the following topics: